Three-peat: National Football League

 In the National Football League (NFL), a Super Bowl championship three-peat has not been accomplished.
 Two-time defending Super Bowl champions who failed to three-peat include the Green Bay Packers (1968), Miami Dolphins (1974), Pittsburgh Steelers (twice: 1976, 1980), San Francisco 49ers (1990), Dallas Cowboys (1994), Denver Broncos (1999), New England Patriots (2005), and Kansas City Chiefs (2024).
-The Chiefs became the first two-time defending Super Bowl champion to reach the Super Bowl, but lost Super Bowl LIX to the Philadelphia Eagles, the team they had previously defeated two years prior in Super Bowl LVII.
-The other eight teams failed to return to the title game in the third season (indicated in parentheses).
+The first eight teams failed to return to the title game in the third season (indicated in parentheses), with the 1976 Steelers, 1990 49ers, and 1994 Cowboys losing their respective conference championships.
+The Chiefs succeeded in reaching Super Bowl LIX, but lost to the Philadelphia Eagles.

 The Buffalo Bills went to 4 consecutive Super Bowls as the AFC champions from 1990 to 1993, which is a feat unmatched in NFL history; however, they lost in every appearance.
-The Miami Dolphins (1971-73), New England Patriots (2016-18), and Kansas City Chiefs (2022-24) have each won 3 consecutive Conference championships (and appeared in 3 straight Super Bowls) in their history.
+The Miami Dolphins (1971–73), New England Patriots (2016–18), and Kansas City Chiefs (2022–24) have each won 3 consecutive Conference championships (and appeared in 3 straight Super Bowls) in their history.

 In the early years of the NFL, decades before the introduction of either the term three-peat or the Super Bowl, the Packers won three consecutive NFL titles from 1929-31.
 This was achieved without playing any postseason playoff games, as the league title was determined at that time from the season standings.
 In addition, the Packers won the NFL championship in 1965, at a time when the rival NFL and AFL played separate exclusive championships.
 They then followed that 1965 championship with their first two Super Bowl victories in 1966 and 1967 (their Super Bowl berths were earned by winning both the 1966 NFL Championship Game and 1967 NFL Championship Game), thereby winning championships three years in a row.

 Related terms

 There have been efforts to come up with a similarly clever name for the potential fourth consecutive championship in the year following a three-peat.
-Quat-row was trademarked by Lakers fan and graphic artist Jerry Leibowitz because he felt four-peat "didn't make any sense phonetically", though it's thus far failed to catch on and the latter continues to be the primary term.
+Quat-row (from "quatro", the Spanish word for the number four) was trademarked by Lakers fan and graphic artist Jerry Leibowitz because he felt four-peat "didn't make any sense phonetically", though it's thus far failed to catch on and the latter continues to be the primary term.
 Since three-peat came into usage, however, only one team in major American sports has been able to achieve at least four in a row: Hendrick Motorsports with driver Jimmie Johnson, who won five NASCAR Cup Series championships in a row from 2006 to 2010.
 Johnson's streak has been accordingly described as a five-peat.

 There are also terms for winning three trophies in the same season: